Ogulcan3450/DSA_210_TERM_PROJECT/README.md

 - **Correlation Coefficient (r):** -0.2047
 - **p-value:** 0.1200

 ➡️ The result is **not statistically significant** (p > 0.05), so we fail to reject the null hypothesis.
-This indicates that there is **no evidence of a linear relationship** between calorie output and story activity.
+This indicates **no evidence of a linear relationship** between calorie output and story activity.

 ---

+## 🤖 Machine Learning Analysis

+To further explore predictive relationships, I applied supervised classification algorithms to predict Instagram story posting based on calorie output and temporal features.

+### Features Used:
+- **Calorie Output**
+- **Day of the Week**
+- **Weekend Indicator**

+### Models and Results:

+#### Decision Tree Classifier
+- Accuracy and performance metrics including cross-validation accuracy.
+- Confusion matrix and classification report provide insights into model performance.
+- Visualization of the decision tree shows how features influence predictions.

+#### Random Forest Classifier
+- Typically higher accuracy than the decision tree due to ensemble learning.
+- Cross-validation scores demonstrate model robustness.
+- Confusion matrix and classification report highlight precision, recall, and F1-score.

+Both models show moderate predictive capability, suggesting some relationship between the features and Instagram story posting behavior, though predictions are not highly accurate.

+---

-## ✅ Progress Update (as of April 18)
+## ✅ Progress Update (as of June 1)
 - ✅ Data collected (59 days from February to March 2025)
 - ✅ EDA completed with visualizations and descriptive statistics
 - ✅ Hypothesis testing conducted and documented
+- ✅ Machine learning classifiers (Decision Tree, Random Forest) implemented and evaluated

 ---